 Assimilating this album really opened my eyes to the possibilities of combining different musical styles and most importantly, honest composition.
 Whether or not it conforms to the conventions or expectations of the music industry at the time.
 With the help of some superb collaborators (rhythm section Tomo and Shane Fitzsimmons deserve an honourable mention), Damien Rice created the album that HE wanted to create.
 A series of aching yet truthful songs that almost anyone can relate to at some point in their life.
 And that is one of the main reasons why it not only sounds as fresh and moving as it did 17 years ago, but will continue to sound relevant as it ages over time.
 ‘O’ really was one of my crystallising moments.

 Note it’s worth listening to ‘O’ right until the end – there are two fantastic ghost tracks after ‘Eskimo’ including a wistful a-capella version of ‘Silent Night’ by Lisa Hannigan.
 A fitting end and welcome bonus to an already brilliant album.

 Get In Touch!

 I’ve had a good week, doing some work for Special Song during a welcome visit to Toulouse.
-Please feel free to comment below and if you’re looking for a composer, lyricist or producer for your project then please drop me a line via the CONTACT page of this website.
-In the mean time you can stay up-to-date with my other ramblings via my Twitter page, @parolieranglais, my INSTAGRAM and of course by subscribing to my YOUTUBE channel.
+Please feel free to share or comment below and if you’re looking for a co-writer (a composer, lyricist or producer) for your project then please drop me a line via the CONTACT page of this website.
+In the mean time you can stay up-to-date with my Instagram page or subscribe to my YOUTUBE channel.